 There is a designated Sixth Form area, which includes an ICT suite, silent study room, common room and café.
-Students also use our newly refurbished library, where there is access to laptops, i pads and literature.
+Students also use our library, where there is access to laptops, i pads and literature.
 Some subject areas also have specific areas available for Sixth Formers to use.

 ‘Good facilities available and a good support team’

 Harlington is easily accessible by road and rail.
 Students come to school via car, bus, train, motorcycle, bicycle or foot.
 We are a 10 minute walk from Harlington train station.
 The school buses are run by Central Bedfordshire Transport Team who can be contacted on 0300 300 8133.
 Bus passes must be applied for termly and shown at all times.
 There is no daily payment so passes must be bought in advance.
 There are privately run buses from Luton, Houghton Regis and Shefford.